 The technological revolution has left no industry untouched.

-But while sectors like healthcare, construction and commerce embraced these digital capabilities wholeheartedly, banking was slightly slower on the uptake.
+But while sectors like healthcare, construction and commerce embraced these digital capabilities wholeheartedly, traditional banking was slightly slower on the uptake.
 That was, until recently...

 Most noticeably, challenger banks like Monzo and Revolut have shown just how effective adopting a digital-first approach can be.